Asymptotics of the ground state energy of heavy molecules and related topics: Estimates of the correlation function

 due to obvious estimate

 Now we want to estimate $S$ from above and for this we need an upper estimate for $\E_N$.
-Recall that due to arguments of subsection~\ref{sect-24-2-2} $S\le CQ$ provided we manage to prove that expressions (\ref{24-2-22})--(\ref{24-2-25}) satisfy the same estimates as before if we plug $W_\varepsilon$ instead of $W$.
+Recall that due to the arguments of Subsection~\ref{sect-25-2-2} $S\le CQ$ provided we manage to prove that